AIM-Harvard/pyradiomics/labs/pyradiomics-dcm/README.md

 The script will accept as input a directory with a single DICOM image study for the input image, and the file name pointing to a DICOM Segmentation Image (DICOM SEG) object.

-The script will transparently convert the DICOM image into a representatio suitable by pyradiomics using either
+The script will transparently convert the DICOM image into a representation suitable by pyradiomics using either plastimatch or dcm2niix.

 # Why?